 In other words, a little dirt never hurt anyone.
 We should target our hygiene practices to the areas of greatest risk, such as washing hands after going to the toilet and before handling food.

 Food poisoning is a major health risk.
 Around 11,500 Australians are affected by food poisoning every day.
 This is caused by poor food storage, preparation and handling.
-To reduce this risk, you should:
+To reduce this risk:

 - Wash and dry your hands after going to the toilet, blowing your nose and before handling food – especially between handling raw and cooked food.

-- Use disposable paper towels to dry your hands rather than cloth towels, since the bacteria can survive for some time on objects.
+- Use disposable paper towels to dry your hands rather than cloth towels.

 - Keep cold food cold (below 5°C) and hot foot hot (above 60°C) to discourage the growth of bacteria.